 - Additional blackberries if desired

-- In a stand mixer or large bowl with electric mixer, beat cream cheese until smooth.
+- For the mousse: In a stand mixer or large bowl with electric mixer, beat cream cheese until smooth.
 Add sugar and beat until combined.

 - Puree blackberries and press through a fine mesh strainer into the cream cheese.
 Beat until combined.